 George is responsible for managing and strengthening the M&E function in the Global Coffee Platform (GCP).
 This includes overall development and management of the M&E program, defining intended change, organisational learning from the program, reporting and stakeholder liaison.
 Prior to joining the 4C Association, George was the Regional Certification Manager at Technoserve’s East Africa Coffee Initiative and before that he served as the acting General Manager of Africert Limited.

 George holds an MSc in Environment and Resource Management from the Institute of Environmental Studies (IVM), Vrije Universitiet, Amsterdam, and a BA in Economics and Sociology from the University of Nairobi (Kenya).

-Gillian is part of the team responsible for strategic communication and stakeholder engagement within the Global Coffee Program.
+Gillian is part of the team responsible for strategic communication and stakeholder engagement within the Global Coffee Platform.
 She has over 8 years of experience in multi-stakeholder communication and social marketing both in the private and public sectors.
 Having lived and worked in North America, Europe, Africa and Asia, her passion is in the power of communication to strengthen communities and individuals working to create positive social, economic or environmental change.

 She holds a BFA in Graphic Design, has studies Economics and Public Policy at George Mason University and holds a Masters in Communication and Civil Society Development from the American University of Paris.
 Originally from the United States, she is a native English speaker, now also speaks Dutch, French, Spanish and is currently learning Arabic.
 She is based in Amsterdam, the Netherlands.

-Guillermo is responsible for providing support services to all members of the Global Coffee Platform (GCP) and managing relationships with key stakeholders (government, research institute, coffee business institution etc.) throughout the region.
+Guillermo is responsible for providing support services to all members of the Global Coffee Platform (GCP) and managing relationships with key stakeholders (government, coffee research institutes, cooperatives, exporters, etc.) throughout the region.